luanglopes/leet-devs-social-network/README.md

 # leet-devs-social-network
-Social network that delete posts if it does not receive likes
+Social network that delete posts if it does not receive likes.

 # Setup development server